Parks-Laboratory/DiversityOutbred_pipeline/README.md

-# Diversity Outbred Genomic Database Dataset Importing and Table Joining
+# Genomic Database Dataset Importing and Table Joining
 This project includes Python and SQL code.
 The python files are used to import tab delimited datasets from .txt files.
 Two separate tables were created and populated based on differing raw schemas which were observed from the datasets (examples can be found in the repository).
 An SQL Script was then used to merge the tables